sendwithus/competencies/competencies/email.md

 # Competency - Email

-Email at Sendwithus is typically for external communication as we pretty much use slack for everything.
+Email is typically for external communication as we pretty much use slack for everything.

 You should consider email as a formal way of communicating, especially with external customers and vendors.